vidhisagathiya/CAREER-SERVICES-APPLICATION/README.md

 **Feature 4: Admin Dashboard**

-- User management: The admin can manage user profiles, including verifying registrations, handling account-related issues, and ensuring data accuracy.
+- User management: The admin can manage user profiles.
 - Posting Management: The admin can monitor and manage job postings, including approving, editing, or removing posts.
 - Application tracking: The admin can track and manage the status of job applications, assisting with the selection process.